Texts

 Glazed I’s

 The Glazed I's transform the properties of glass into a space for deep meditation.
 No longer a protective film covering and mediating independent artworks, the I-glass is instead a liminal sheath, a membrane mediating between states of being and mind.
 ‘Glazed I’s’ infer impaired vision and blurring of content yet the I-form sharpens a viewer's focus.
-Proposing a distinctive character through form, media and title, each I-figure invites its beholder to physically and philosophically occupy an-other personality as they view the artwork and situation, their own reflections and shadows.
+Proposing a distinctive character through form, media and title, each I-figure invites its beholder to physically and philosophically occupy an-other personality as they view the artwork and situation, amidst reflections and shadows.
 View

 The Allegory